JoshBaldwin101/File-Hosting/README.md

 # File-Hosting
-An uninteresting repository reserved for hosting files and media to be referenced in my other repositories.
+A mostly uninteresting repository reserved for hosting files and media to be referenced in my other repositories.

 I just learned that you can host media on github to be displayed in the README.md of other repositories.
 Super cool stuff.
 So this repository is dedicated to that!